ivangfr/springboot-kong-plugins/README.md

 null, it is private.
 ```

-**PS. this endpoint is not secured by the application, that is why the response is returned.
-The idea is to use Kong to
+> Note.
+This endpoint is not secured by the application, that is why the response is returned.
+The idea is to use `Kong`
-secure it.
-It will be done on the next steps.**
+> to secure it.
+It will be done on the next steps.

 3. `/actuator/httptrace` endpoint
 ```